About ESA's Youth Scholarship Program

 5. All materials become the property of ESA.
 By submitting an application and essay, the student grants permission to publish any and all essays.
 Applicants also agree that if they win, they will cooperate in publicity efforts, including (but not limited to) participating in interviews with state and national ESA communications, local, trade and national press, and submitting photos for inclusion in state association and national publications, press materials and online.
-Applicants will make every effort to be present for the local state association award presentation — and if applicable — the national award ceremony, June 11 in Nashville.
+Applicants will make every effort to be present for the local state association award presentation — and if applicable — the national award ceremony.
 (Attendance at such an event is not a requirement but is encouraged.)

 6. Awards are based on a combination of academic achievement, national test scores, community service, extracurricular participation and the essay.
 All decisions are final.
 The score is based on the following: